OFFBEAT PLACES NEAR SRINAGAR

 History of Char bagh:-

-In 1632, it was built by Emperor Shah Jahan for his eldest son Dara Sikoh.
-The chief architect of this picturesque garden was Ali Mardan Khan, who is also credited as the brain behind many other Mughal parks of srinagar tourism.
+In 1632, Emperor Shah Jahan built it for his eldest son Dara Sikoh.
+Ali Mardan Khan was The chief architect of this picturesque garden.
+He is also credited as the brain behind many other Mughal parks of srinagar tourism.
 The garden welcomes you with a lofty gate painted in brick-red colour, quite common depiction of Mughal architectural style.

 We got down at the adjoining parking area and walked inside.
 Entry ticket per person was ten rupees only.
 It comprises of a three tiered terraced garden with a natural spring forming its spine.
 The spring water feeds the first level which further flows down until the lowermost compartment where it sprouts onto a manmade fountain.